-Morning: Explore London's Parks
+Afternoon: Explore London's Free Parks

 Wander across Kensington Gardens to Hyde Park and the magnificent Serpentine lake.
 The Serpentine is home to a large number of birds, many of which are winter visitors to the park.
 You're likely to see ducks, geese and more exotic looking species such as Great Crested Grebes.